 VAT in Malta works on four different levels:

-The standard and applied to most of the item’s rate is 18%.
+The standard and applied to most of the items rate is 18%.
 The other three levels are 7%, 5%, and 0%.
-Certain goods and services fall in each of the categories.
+Certain goods and services fall into each of the categories.
 For example, accommodating expenses and businesses are entitled to a reduced rate of 7%.
 While power supplies, edible items, medical aids, and books/newspaper printing have a lower rate of 5%.
 The services with zero-rated rates include local bus services, inter-island transport, foreign passports, human consumption food, etc.

 Zero-rated VAT means that the business would charge no tax to its consumers, but the business entity can claim back its incurred VAT.

 Apart from that, VAT is operational in two types; Input VAT and Output VAT.

 - Input tax is the one that a business owner invests in the purchasing of merchandise for business.
 Or maybe for creating resources to supply his services.,

 - Contrarily, output tax is one that a business owner charges to his customers while supplying them with his goods or services.